remotelyliving/doorkeeper/README.md

 }
 ```

+***Setting a Requestor is not neccessary.
+It is only needed if you want to use rules that are evaluated
+against a specific requestor***

 ### Requestor

 A Requestor is the one asking to access the feature.
 They must pass the Doorkeeper's strict house rules to enter.
 To see if a requestor is allowed access, they must present Identifications.

 `RemotelyLiving\Doorkeeper\Identifications`

 - HttpHeader - based on a `doorkeeper` header present in a request.
 - IntegerId (user id) - Based on the logged in user id
 - IpAddress - based on the Requestor's ip address